Right Channel Radios

-So you’ve wrestled your CB radio into the dashboard and you’ve got your antenna mounted on a space with decent ground plane.
+So, you've wrestled your CB radio into the dashboard and you’ve got your antenna mounted on a space with decent ground plane.
 Everything is connected and ready to go, right?
 Wrong.
 It’s vital that you tune your antenna before using your new CB radio.
-If you’re not familiar with the importance of the concept behind SWR or the necessity of adjusting it, let us give you fair warning: improper tuning of your antenna has the potential to cause much worse than a weak broadcast signal – it can end the life of your radio before you get a chance to enjoy it.
+If you’re not familiar with the concept behind SWR or the necessity of adjusting it, let us give you fair warning: improper tuning of your antenna has the potential to cause much worse damage than a weak broadcast signal – it can end the life of your radio before you get a chance to enjoy it.

 2. The next step is to hook up the SWR meter.
 First, disconnect the coaxial cable from the back of the radio.
 Reconnect this end of the cable, which is going to the antenna, to the SWR meter in the connector marked “antenna” or “ANT.”
-Next, use the jumper lead and connect your radio and the SWR meter through the connection marked “transmitter” or “XMIT.”
+Next, use the jumper lead to connect your radio and the SWR meter through the connection marked “transmitter” or “XMIT.”

 4. Set the switch on the SWR meter to “FWD.”

-5. Turn the radio the Channel 1.
+5. Turn the radio to channel 1.

 6. Key the microphone (depress the button and hold it).